This article has links to products and services we love, which we may make commission from.

 Option 1: Hire on Holiday

 Whether you take your own ski equipment with you or not is a personal preference.
 We opt to hire onsite to keep airfare costs down and for a smooth transit between countries (like us catching a train between Germany and Austria).

 Option 2: Carry Your Own Kit

-Our friends travel with their kit, not wanting to waste the investment or rely on the potentially lower quality equipment at the resort.
+Our friends travel with their kit, not wanting to waste the investment or rely on the potentially lower-quality equipment at the resort.
 They state that it can work out cheaper regardless of additional ski gear charges.

 Option 3: Pack the Essentials, Hire the Rest

 An ex-colleague and committed skiing friend recommends investing in boots, packing them and then hiring skis (or boards) on holiday.
-He says this puts the onus on the hire company to ensure that the skis and boards are safe but lets you skip the boot queue which can take the longest.
+He says this puts the onus on the hire company to ensure that the skis and boards are safe but lets you skip the boot queue, which can take the longest.

 Wheeled Ski Bags

 There’s a larger handle at the top which can be thrown over your shoulder.
-A smaller pocket for items like wax and gloves etc is located at the bottom of the bag.
+A smaller pocket for items like wax gloves is at the bottom of the bag.

-Craig doesn’t ski with poles but I do.
-It’s entirely up to your skiing style but I like using them to help me turn (or get up during the occasional fall when I’m exhausted!)
+Craig doesn’t ski with poles, but I do.
+It’s entirely up to your skiing style, but I like using them to help me turn (or get up during the occasional fall when I’m exhausted!)

-What to Bring on a Ski Trip
+What to Pack for a Ski Trip

 As mentioned in the evening wear section of our guide, footwear is required to give the feet a rest!

 If staying in shared accommodation with communal showers, pack a pair of flip-flops to avoid verrucas.

 Pack enough ski socks for every ski day or one less if your feet aren’t prone to smelly sweat.

-Stock up on fresh cotton socks too for the post-shower evening outfit.
+Stock up on fresh cotton socks, too, for the post-shower evening outfit.

 Don’t forget your swimming gear if there’s a hot tub or the potential of an invite to a hot tub!